frederic-perez/AmE-dictionary/data/idioms.md

 __toss out__ _v_ _One student tossed out expletives._
 __touch base (with someone)__ :four: To contact someone to update them or receive an update from them. _I was just calling to touch base since it’s been a few weeks since we last spoke._ _Syn_ get in touch, connect
 __tough customer__ Someone who is difficult to deal with. _Walt is a tough customer.
 Just keep away from him._
-__tough love__ :two: The use of strict disciplinary measures and limitations on freedoms or privileges, as by a parent or guardian, as a means of fostering responsibility and expressing care or concern.
+__tough love__ :three: The use of strict disciplinary measures and limitations on freedoms or privileges, as by a parent or guardian, as a means of fostering responsibility and expressing care or concern.
 __tour de force__ :three::hammer:
 __town-gown__ Relating to the two coexisting communities of a university town, i.e., the university (primarily the students) and the residents of the town where it is located, used especially in reference to tensions between the two.
 “Gown” is a reference to the traditional academic gown once worn by university students, now typically reserved for graduation ceremonies. _The periodic town-gown riots._
 __trace back__